top of page

 9. Workout to Work it Out

 You don’t have to train up for the Olympics- but exercise is key to living a balanced life.
-All forms of exercise, whether running, swimming, yoga, dancing, etc. are an effective and beneficial way to reduce stress.
+All forms of exercise, whether running, swimming, yoga, dancing, etc., are effective and beneficial ways to reduce stress.
 When you exercise, the brain releases endorphins and other neurotransmitters- the “feel-good” chemicals.

 10. Cultivate an Attitude of Gratitude

-Practicing gratitude is beneficial for the mind, body and spirit.
-People who take the time to observe and reflect upon the people and things they are grateful for experience positive emotions, which projects unto others, and multiplies exponentially.
-People who are grateful achieve a better sense of life balance, as they feel more alive, express greater kindness, compassion and empathy, and even have stronger immune systems.
+Practicing gratitude benefits the mind, body, and spirit.
+People who take the time to observe and reflect upon the people and things they are grateful for experience positive emotions, which project onto others and multiply exponentially.
+People who are grateful achieve a better sense of balance in life, feel more alive, express greater kindness, compassion, and empathy, and even have stronger immune systems.
 Gratitude doesn’t have to be expressed during special occasions: you can be grateful for the small things in life.
 After all, “it’s the little things”.

 Practice Gratitude with Mental Contrasting

-Mental contrasting is a visualization technique developed by Gabriele Oettingen, who had the desire to enhance the effectiveness of (traditional) self-control techniques, such as positive-future visualization.
-Visualization + PMA (positive mental attitude) =unlimited possibilities…remember to do this with kindness and humbleness of heart.
+Mental contrasting is a visualization technique developed by Gabriele Oettingen to enhance the effectiveness of (traditional) self-control techniques, such as positive-future visualization.
+Visualization + PMA (positive mental attitude) = unlimited possibilities… remember to do this with kindness and a humble heart.

 Comments